cinghie/wordpress-starter-pack/wp-content/plugins/woo-product-feed-pro/readme.txt

 * Strip HTML from the (short) description attributes

 == Upgrade Notice ==

+= 7.7.3 =
+Fixed a bug where static values are added to feeds for products that are filtered out

+= 7.7.2 =
+Checked for compatibility with WooCommerce 4.0
+Fixed a shipping issue for shipping zones with postcodes

+= 7.7.1 =
+Added support for filters and rules on product review title's

+= 7.7.0 =
+Preventing errors to show for Polylang users

+= 7.6.9 =
+WPML feature also available when no multi-currencies have been configured

+= 7.6.8 =
+Function check on cl_object_id changed to check if sitepress-multilingual-cms is active

+= 7.6.7 =
+Added a new attribute named "All gallery images (comma separated)" which adds all product gallery images on one line, comma separated

+= 7.6.6 =
+Added a new attribute named "All images (comma separated)" which adds all product images on one line, comma separated The total product orders attribute is pretty heavy on MySql so we are now only requesting this data when it has been added to the field mapping and/or filters and rules

 = 7.6.5 =
 SQL query to retrieve number of sales for variations was too slow causing the feed processing to slow down.
 Improved query.